rmgirardin/mouse-bot/README.md

 ## Support
+If you enjoy using Mouse Bot, please consider supporting it so that Mouse Bot can continue to improve and get better either by contributing code and support or contributing monetarily.
+Help me [host Mouse Bot on a better server](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M2R6Q8AN4CW66).

-If you need help, you can always ask me.
-I’m available on Discord: Necavit#0540 or through email: support@girard.in
+If you need help, you can always ask me or join the [Discord support server](https://discord.gg/ZytN4aC).

 If you find any bugs or typos, please let me know!
 I hope you enjoy this bot as much as I do!